What we know about victims of Texas outlet mall shooting

 Thatikonda’s family is planning to fly her body to India, where she has family.

-Three-year-old James Cho was among the eight killed in the shooting, along with his parents Cho Kyu Song, 37 and Kang Shin Young, 35, according to officials.
+Three-year-old James Cho was among the eight killed in the shooting, along with his parents Kyu Song Cho, 37 and Cindy Cho, 35, according to officials.

-His six-year-old brother was also present at the mall and suffered injuries, but survived and now released from the ICU.
+His six-year-old brother was also present at the mall and suffered injuries, but survived and was released from the ICU.
 He is the only surviving member of the family.

 Friends of the family, who set up the page, wrote that the afternoon, which was supposed to be “filled with light, love and celebration unfortunately was cut short by another mass shooting massacre”.